EleutherAI/website/content/faq.md

 #### Q: *How are you training such large models?* {#compute}

-A: For our "small" 1.3B and 2.7B parameter models trained with GPT-Neo, we utilized our limited access to preemptible TPUs through the [TensorFlow Research Cloud (TFRC) program](https://www.tensorflow.org/tfrc).
+A: For our "small" 1.3B and 2.7B parameter models trained with GPT&#8209;Neo, we utilized our limited access to preemptible TPUs through the [TensorFlow Research Cloud (TFRC) program](https://www.tensorflow.org/tfrc).
 For our larger future models to be trained with GPT&#8209;NeoX, we have been graciously been offered high-performance GPU compute by [CoreWeave](https://www.coreweave.com/), an NVIDIA Preferred Cloud Services Provider.
 CoreWeave is excited by the open nature of the project and is very keen in helping us to break the OpenAI-Microsoft monopoly on massive autoregressive language models.

 ---